Who are we?

 We may share your personal information with third parties but only in the strictly limited circumstances set out below.

 – We will provide certain personal information to service providers with whom we work, where necessary to fulfil our commercial obligations to those providers.
-These are the third party service providers who provide the Source Platform or Destination Platform, and so you also have a direct contractual relationship with them for the use they make of your personal data and/or Client Data (which may or may not include personal data of other individuals (as explained above)).
-It is therefore up to you to ensure that such parties are made subject to the same levels of security for your personal information as us and are bound by a legal agreement with you directly to keep your personal information private and secure.
+These are the third-party service providers who provide the Source Platform or Destination Platform, and so you also have a direct contractual relationship with them for the use they make of your personal data and/or Client Data (which may or may not include personal data of other individuals (as explained above)).
+It is therefore up to you to ensure that such parties maintain the same levels of security for your personal information as us and are bound by a legal agreement with you directly to keep your personal information private and secure.

 – In certain circumstances we may share your personal information with affiliated companies and service providers who perform functions on our behalf and you may be asked to provide your information to those service providers for purposes such as processing payments, carrying out promotional services or data management, and our internet service provider (although we use HTTPS for our Websites so all interaction between an internet service provider and our Websites is encrypted).
 These third parties must at all times provide the same levels of security for your personal information as us and are bound by a legal agreement to keep your personal information private and secure.
 We do not allow these third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.